 - A brief explanation of how your course's objectives will help students increase their knowledge of economics, business, or public policy

-- Level of support you are requesting from the Berry Center ($ per student and total amount overall requested by BC) and an overview of how those funds would be used
+- Level of support you are requesting from the McWethy program ($ per student and total amount overall requested from MP) and an overview of how those funds would be used

 - An outline of your course and supporting information--- syllabus, itinerary, and budget.
-If this information was provided to Kimberly Cullen in the Office of International and Off-Campus Studies, in your email request please direct the Berry Center to obtain a copy from Off-Campus Studies.
+If this information has been provided to the Program Coordinator in the Office of International and Off-Campus Studies, in your email request please direct the McWethy Program to obtain a copy from Off-Campus Studies.